Gauge-invariant action for free string field theory with boundary

 Such tadpoles would generally be expected to play a crucial role in restoring gauge-invariance of the action once the interactions are turned on: the free gauge transformation of the kinetic term would be expected to mix with the interacting part of the gauge transformation of the tadpole.
 One should therefore investigate in what sense \eqref{Stot} is capable of describing free string on a manifold with a generic boundary as it apparently does not need any tadpoles or interactions to restore gauge invariance.
 For instance, it is possible that upon expanding \eqref{Stot} in component fields for a generic boundary, terms proportional to boundary curvature will appear which will force some combinations of the bulk fields to vanish at the boundary through constraints.
 Hence, by `dynamically' restricting the bulk field configurations at the boundary in this way, the theory could in principle ensure that a gauge-invariant quadratic action can be written down for a curved boundary even though on general grounds, the presence of a boundary tadpole would be expected (such as in the above-mentioned case of pure gravity).
-In any case, it is definitely to be expected in a complete treatment of the case with a generic boundary, interactions should play a fundamental role.
+In any case, it is definitely to be expected that in a complete treatment of the case with a generic boundary, interactions should play a fundamental role.